How to Write a Vacation Request Email (+ Tips & Examples)

 What is a vacation request email?

-A vacation request email is a formal, written request for leave sent to your boss, supervisor, or manager via your work email.
-Depending on your company’s policy, you need to send your leave request email days or weeks before the time you want to take off.
+A vacation request email is a formal, written leave request letter that an employee addresses to their boss, supervisor, or manager via their work email.
+Depending on your company’s policy, an employee should submit their vacation leave request days or weeks before the desired time off.

 What are the key elements of a vacation request email?

-As long as you cover these aspects, your vacation request email will be on point.
+As long as they cover these aspects, employees can rest assured their email vacation request will be on point.

 How to write a vacation request email

-But not every company has the same approach to writing a vacation request.
+But not every company has the same approach to writing a vacation leave request.

-The upcoming sections offer a step-by-step guide on compiling your next vacation request email.
+The upcoming sections offer a step-by-step guide to help employees compose their next vacation request email.

 To show your boss how much effort you put into your work, send them an email with your biggest achievements.
 Learn how to do that in our detailed guide: